OtherCrashOverride/go-play/README.md

 ## Building

 1. Clone this repository with `--recursive` and `cd` into it
-2. Run this in a terminal: `./make.sh`
+2. Run this in a terminal: `./build.sh`

 ## Troubleshooting

 - If the build fails with `A fatal error occurred: Invalid head of packet (0x21)`:
+    - Make sure your ODROID Go is plugged in and switched on
-    - Simply restart the build
+    - Restart the build